wldhg/15na-ap/README.md

 -   [`frugally-deep`](https://github.com/Dobiasd/frugally-deep/blob/master/INSTALL.md)

 ## Preparation

+I recommend you to do below in WSL or Linux environment.

 1. When you installed `frugally-deep` following above link, you may cloned `frugally-deep` repository.
 Go on that directory and enter into `keras_export` directory.
 2. Run `python convert_model.py [Your H5 File] [Output JSON Path]`.
 For example, enter `python convert_model.py model.h5 model.json`.